addu390/addu390.github.io/_posts/2022-06-12-cartograms-with-hexagons.md

 }
 ```

-A complete implementation of the above:
+A complete implementation of the above (with additional features):
 - Prototype: [https://www.pyblog.xyz/population-cartogram](https://www.pyblog.xyz/population-cartogram/)
 - Github Repository: [https://github.com/owid/cartograms](https://github.com/owid/cartograms)

-However, this does not conclude meeting the requirement.
+However, this does not conclude meeting the expected requirement(s).
 The last pending piece is to generate a new cartogram/topojson after moving hex-cells.
 That's a work in progress; stay tuned!
 [Subscribe](https://pyblog.medium.com/subscribe) maybe?

 <hr class="hr">